xmos/lib_spi/doc/rst/lib_spi.rst

 SPI master read of that register shortly afterwards.
 You can also see that the SPI master writes to register 1 with the value of 0xAC which is then successfully read by the application.

-Next, you can also view the simulation in a VCD (Voltage Change Description) viewer such as ``gtkwave`` by running the following command:
+If you wish, you can also view the simulation in a VCD (Voltage Change Description) viewer, such as ``gtkwave``, by running the following command:

 .. code-block:: console

   gtkwave slave_simulation.gtkw

-This will view the four SPI lines and zoom into the section where the SPI transactions occur as can be seen in :numref:`spi_slave_simulation`.
+This will show the four SPI lines and zoom into the section where the SPI transactions occur, as can be seen in :numref:`spi_slave_simulation`.

 .. _spi_slave_simulation: